mvkprasad/Accident-severity/README.md

 # Accident-severity
-This project aims to use data to explore Accident severity Traffic and to build a model that predict its future.
+This project aims to use data to explore Accident severity Traffic and to build a model thatcan predict its future.